maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 token = util.prompt_for_user_token(username, scope)
 ```

 It will open an external web page.
-Simply follow it an copy paste the URL of the page once logged-in.
+Simply follow it an copy-paste the URL of the page once logged-in.

 Start the Spotipy session :